-On June 1, 2012 the Agency entered into a re-financing arrangement with a bank in which the bank became the sole holder of the bonds for a period of seven years.
+On June 1, 2012, the Agency entered into a re-financing arrangement with a bank in which the bank became the sole holder of the bonds for a period of seven years.
 This arrangement eliminated the need for a letter of credit and required issuance costs in the amount of \$79,500.
-The bank will maintain this position until June 1, 2019 during which time the bond issuance costs will be amortized.
+The bank will maintain this position until June 1, 2019, during which time the bond issuance costs will be amortized.
 All of the terms, conditions, and covenants previously in effect remain unchanged.

 The Agency has an interest rate swap agreement (swap agreement) with a bank for a non-amortizing notional amount of \$12,700,000 with an objective to minimize the variability of cash flows.
 Under the terms of the swap agreement, the Agency receives monthly payments based upon a variable rate of interest and makes monthly payments based upon a fixed rate of 3.5 percent through November 1, 2015 and 3.85 percent thereafter through January 1, 2029.
-The variable rate of interest is based on the USD-LIBOR-BBA (0.17 percent and 0.19 percent at June 30, 2012 and 2011, respectively).
-Although the derivative is an interest rate hedge, the Agency has chosen not to account for the derivatives as "cash-flow" hedge instruments, as defined by accounting principles generally accepted in the United States of America, and therefore the gain or loss on the derivative is recognized in the statement of activities as a component of non-operating revenue (expense) in the period of change.
+The variable rate of interest is based on the USD-LIBOR-BBA (0.22 percent and 0.17 percent at June 30, 2013 and 2012, respectively).
+Although the derivative is an interest rate hedge, the Agency has chosen not to account for the derivatives as "cashflow" hedge instruments, as defined by accounting principles generally accepted in the United States of America, and therefore the gain or loss on the derivative is recognized in the statement of activities as a component of non-operating revenue (expense) in the period of change.

 Net interest paid or received under the swap agreement is included in interest expense.
-The net differential paid by the Agency as a result of the swap agreement amounted to \$428,954 and \$385,485 for the years ended June 30, 2012 and 2011, respectively.
-The change in fair value of the swap agreement was an unrealized loss of \$2,915,582 and an unrealized gain of \$461,351 in 2012 and 2011, respectively.
+The net differential paid by the Agency as a result of the swap agreement amounted to \$479,703 and \$428,954 for the years ended June 30, 2013 and 2012, respectively.
+The change in fair value of the swap agreement was an unrealized gain of \$1,495,775 and an unrealized loss of \$2,915,582 in 2013 and 2012, respectively.

-At June 30, 2012 and 2011, the Agency's total long-term debt outstanding was \$13,915,323 and \$13,971,284, respectively.
-The fair value of the interest rate swap agreement was \$4,818,791 and \$1,903,209 at June 30, 2012 and 2011, respectively.
+At June 30, 2013 and 2012, the Agency's total long-term debt outstanding was \$13,859,057 and \$13,915,323, respectively.
+The fair value of the interest rate swap agreement was \$3,323,016 and \$4,818,791 at June 30, 2013 and 2012, respectively.